GPU Porting in Axom

 Axom provides the axom::MemorySpace enum type to define values indicating the memory space where data in axom::Array and axom::ArrayView lives.

-Dynamic allows you to define the location at runtime, with some caveats (see Core Containers for more details and examples).
+Dynamic allows you to define the location at run time, with some caveats (see Core Containers for more details and examples).

 Kernels